 During a Penpals session, children take part in a 'gym' where they warm up their muscles and practice coordination.
 The class then complete skywriting linked to the letter, or joins, they are looking at.
 They will then look at models of good handwriting.
 Finally, they practise the joins or letters in their handwriting book using loops, patterns, words and silly sentences.

-At Monkshouse Primary School, we follow the 'Letters and Sounds' programme in Nursery, Reception and Year 1.
-Once a child is secure at applying blending and segmenting skills and has good recognition of sounds up to Phase 5 they will then move on to the 'No Nonsense Spelling’ programme.
-This is a scheme of work which enables us to teach all of the requirements of the National Curriculum.
+At Monkshouse Primary School, currently we follow the 'Letters and Sounds' programme in Nursery, Reception and Year 1, this will change to 'Supersonic Phonic Friends' in 2022-23.
+Once a child is secure at applying blending and segmenting skills and has good recognition of sounds up to Phase 5 they will then move on to the 'Spelling Shed’ programme.

 Specific spelling sessions are timetabled where children are taught spelling patterns; given activities to reinforce these; learn strategies to spell new words or words they are 'stuck on'; apply rules and patterns within different contexts and learn about word origins.